 The garage door is the largest moving object in the typical home and because of its size and complexity garage door safety is imperative.
 The following garage door parts can be dangerous.
 Familiarize yourself with these door parts and know how to treat them safely.
-And remember, always consult your Raynor Authorized Dealer for garage door safety information about your model.
+And remember, always consult our service department which is a Raynor authorized dealer for garage door safety information about your model.

 A garage door section joint is the area between door sections.